 I had visited Kyoto over 20 times, so I decided to pursue outdoor activities to enjoy Kyoto’s nature this time.
 If you’re looking for a half day hike in Kyoto, these are the best hikes in the city.

-I firstly picked Mt.
-Inari right behind the Fushimi Inari Shrine, where I had visited before with my kids.
+I firstly picked Mount Inari right behind the Fushimi Inari Shrine, where I had visited before with my kids.
 At that time they got tired and insisted to go back from the middle of the hike.
-It is a nice hiking area, so I wanted to complete to circle Mt.
-Inari path this time.
+It is a nice hiking area, so I wanted to complete to circle Mount Inari path.

 Daimonji Fire Bed